-With any company or business, there are a lot of risks involved just managing it daily.
+With any company or business, there are many risks involved in managing it daily.

 Additionally, you have to deal with the security and protection of your company's finances and integrity.
 With that said, you have to protect your company against financial crimes and set up measures to do so.

 There are many ways you can protect yourself from these untoward incidents.
-Below you'll find six preventive measures that will help protect your company against any financial crime.
+Below, you'll find six preventive measures to help defend your company against financial crime.

-You can verify the validity of the identity of your customers yourself, or you can hire a service to do it for you like the service of customer due diligence by First AML.
-If you have the time, you can do it by yourself but if you don't, then consider hiring a service to do it for you.
+You can verify the validity of your customer's identity, or you can hire a service to do it for you, like the service of customer due diligence by First AML.
+If you have the time, you can do it by yourself, but if you don't, consider hiring a service to do it for you.

 Small businesses are especially vulnerable to these kinds of attacks.
 Researching the background of your customers can help prevent you from falling victim to a scam.

-Education is your key to preventing financial crime from occurring in your company.
-One way to help prevent financial crimes is by educating every member of your company about any techniques that financial criminals can do.
+Education is the key to preventing financial crime from occurring in your company.
+One way to help stop financial crimes is by educating every company member about any techniques financial criminals can use.

-You can hold workshops or training every so often so that you and your staff are always updated on any new scams.
-You have to teach them certain behaviors that can be suspicious so that they are able to keep a closer eye on these.
+You can hold workshops or training every so often so that you and your staff are constantly updated on any new scams.
+You have to teach them certain behaviors that can be suspicious so that they can keep a closer eye on them.

-No matter how trustworthy a person may seem or how charming they appear to be, it is best that you always be on guard.
-The people you are dealing with are experts in financial crime, after all, so you should treat them as such.
+No matter how trustworthy a person may seem or how charming they appear, it is best to always be on guard.
+After all, the people you are dealing with are experts in financial crime, so you should treat them as such.

-Ask subtle but probing questions that can help you determine whether or not a customer is trustworthy.
+Ask subtle but probing questions to help you determine whether or not a customer is trustworthy.
 You can never be too careful.

-Make sure that you protect your business from cybersecurity risks, especially when you're dealing with large transactions that aren't usual for your business.
+Ensure that you protect your business from cybersecurity risks, especially when dealing with large transactions that aren't usual for your business.
 Make sure that you regularly check for accounts that have multiple identities.

 Sometimes, the financial insecurity of your company can be because of inside work by people who work for you and with you.
 It is much more dangerous because people within the company have sensitive information on your business that can be used as leverage for underhanded dealings.

-To protect your company against an inside job, you should do your best to keep a history of your business transactions as much as possible.
-This way, you know how the cash flows in and out of your company.
+To protect your company against an inside job, keep a history of your business transactions as much as possible.
+This way, you know how your company's cash flows in and out.

 It makes it much easier to see if any unusual activities are going on.
-Make sure that financial records are updated continuously and as often as possible so that you know what is going on in your company at all times.
+Ensure that financial records are updated continuously and as often as possible so that you know what is happening in your company at all times.

-Another way to protect your company from financial crimes is by setting up the right level of security for any crucial business information, or papers, and so on.
-You can set up any authorization processes, like dual authorization, that can make it difficult to access information without the right answers.
+Another way to protect your company from financial crimes is by setting up the right level of security for any crucial business information, papers, etc. You can set up any authorization processes, like dual authorization, to make accessing information easier with the correct answers.

-Physical security measures are best for any physical, financial records or accounts that you want to protect.
-Again, it's crucial that you record or backup, at least, of any important files.
+Physical security measures are best for any financial records or accounts you want to protect.
+Again, you must record or backup at least any critical files.

-It is much easier to prevent financial crime from happening in your company than stopping or resolving ongoing financial compromises.
-With the preventive measures mentioned above, you should be sufficiently protected from any frequent financial attacks on your business.
+It is much easier to prevent financial crime in your company than to stop or resolve ongoing financial compromises.
+With the preventive measures mentioned above, you should be sufficiently protected from frequent financial attacks on your business.

 Additionally, you have to deal with the security and protection of your company's finances and integrity.
 With that said, you have to protect your company against financial crimes and set up measures to do so.

 There are many ways you can protect yourself from these untoward incidents.
-Below you'll find six preventive measures that will help protect your company against any financial crime.
+Below, you'll find six preventive measures to help defend your company against financial crime.

 Do due diligence

-A general sense of consciousness is a fundamental quality to help when you're dealing with customers.
-That is especially true if you are dealing with large transactions or many other fiscal dealings.
-Thus, you should do right by your business and do your due diligence.You can verify the validity of the identity of your customers yourself, or you can hire a service to do it for you like the service of customer due diligence by First AML.
-If you have the time, you can do it by yourself but if you don't, then consider hiring a service to do it for you.
+A general sense of consciousness is a fundamental quality to help you deal with customers.
+That is especially true when dealing with large transactions or other fiscal dealings.
+Thus, you should do right by your business and do your due diligence.You can verify the validity of your customer's identity, or you can hire a service to do it for you, like the service of customer due diligence by First AML.
+If you have the time, you can do it by yourself, but if you don't, consider hiring a service to do it for you.

 Small businesses are especially vulnerable to these kinds of attacks.
 Researching the background of your customers can help prevent you from falling victim to a scam.